-I’ve owned a Wahoo ELEMNT BOLT for about 8 weeks now, so it’s about time I shared my thoughts in the form of a review.
+I’ve owned a Wahoo ELEMNT BOLT for a while now, so it’s about time I shared my thoughts in the form of a review.
+If you’re thinking about buying a new cycling computer, this post will contain all you need to know.

 Summary and Recommendation

 This post is a bit of a monster.
-You might not have the time (or inclination to read it all – there’s plenty of montwaffle…) here’s my summary and recommendation in bitesize form:
+Here’s my summary and recommendation in bitesize form:

 - The Wahoo ELEMNT BOLT is VERY easy to use